dymaptic/gis-data-utils/README.md

 Set of scripts to help with managing a geodatabase.
 These scripts are especially useful during the initial phases of development when the database schema can change.
 Tasks you can accomplish with these scripts:
 - create a feature class from a csv file that contains attribute information
 - create a standalone table from a csv file that contains attribute information
+- add fields to an existing feature class
 - batch create multiple feature classes from a folder of csv files containing attribute information
 - batch create multiple standalone tables from a folder of csv files containing attribute information
 - batch create relationship classes based on a csv file that contains information about the tables that take part in the relationship, relationship type, keys, etc.